 Man arrested in DC 'pizzagate' incident apologizes in letter

-A man who walked into a District of Columbia pizza restaurant with an assault rifle, intent on investigating internet rumors dubbed "pizzagate," is apologizing and saying he realizes now "just how foolish and reckless" he was.
+In this Dec.
+4, 2016 file photo, Edgar Maddison Welch, of Salisbury, N.C., surrenders to police in Washington.
+A man who walked into a pizza restaurant in the District of Columbia with an assault rifle, intending to investigate internet rumors dubbed "pizzagate" is apologizing and saying he realizes now "just how foolish and reckless" he was.

 Add your comments below